 There can be times when you are too confused about what you like and what you don’t!
 You might as well be a bit of a know-it-all, but it isn’t easy to be a perfectionist in one specific field.

 It would help if you went for simple hobbies relevant to the job you applied for and can be done quickly by you.
-It is not important that you have to be like the Picasso all the time.
+It is not essential that you have to be like Picasso all the time.

 You may write about your basic knowledge of computers if it's a job profile related to the technical field.

 Moreover, various websites can help you find your hobbies and interests.
 You need to answer some questions, and the website will do the needful for you, which can be a great help.
 It might not be accurate, but it can set the pace for you to start thinking about your interests.